 3. The Co-chair role is a one-year rotating position.
 The Co-chair is responsible for assisting the ISC Chair in forming the agenda for each meeting, for coordinating the annual cycle of File Action Days for data weeding across campus, and for supporting ISC work throughout the year.

 4. Information Stewardship Council will be comprised of representatives from key administrative and academic areas to ensure broad awareness of, and compliance with, Bryn Mawr College’s information stewardship policies and practices.
-Representatives will include Senior Staff members (ex officio) and appropriate staff, faculty, and student representatives, including data stewards from across the major divisions of the College (Alumnae/i Relations & Development, Communications, Dean’s Office, Enrollment, Finance & Administration, LITS, Provost’s Office), as well as specific representation in key roles (College Archivist, Institutional Research, Registrar).
+Representatives will include Senior Staff members (ex officio) and appropriate staff, faculty, and student representatives, including data stewards from across the major divisions of the College (Alumnae/i Relations and Development, Communications, Dean’s Office, Enrollment, Finance and Administration, LITS, Provost’s Office), as well as specific representation in key roles (College Archivist, Institutional Research, Registrar).
 Staff representatives from each division will be identified by the appropriate senior staff member and will serve one-year renewable terms.
 Faculty representatives will include members of the Committee on Libraries, Information, and Computing (CLIC), ex officio, and a representative from the Institutional Review Board (IRB).
 Student representatives will be identified by the Chair in coordination with the Self-Government Association Executive Board, the Dean of Graduate Studies, and the Dean of the Graduate School of Social Work and Social Research.

 5. The Council will meet approximately three times per year and will collaborate remotely between meetings to plan agendas and make progress on shared initiatives.
 Working groups will form as needed to focus on particular topics or projects.